 Recognizing the increasing importance of professional development for those with the expanding role of an athletic administrator of secondary education, the National Interscholastic Athletic Administrators Association (NIAAA) has established a voluntary national certification program for athletic directors.
 This program identifies a certifiable level of experience and expertise in the administration of interscholastic athletics.
-Individuals who attain these levels and complete the certification processes may then claim the designations of Certified Athletic Administrator (CAA) or Certified Master Administrator (CMAA).
+Individuals who attain these levels and complete the certification processes may then claim the designations of Registered Athletic Administrator (RAA), Registered Middle School Athletic Administrator (RMSAA), Certified Athletic Administrator (CAA) or Certified Master Administrator (CMAA).

 To promote professional standards, practices, and ethics;